vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Robot Support for Other IM Software</summary>
+<summary>Robot support for other IM software</summary>

-MyShell.ai's Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind social accounts to extend membership benefits to robots on their social media.
 Already supports Telegram, and will support Discord and other platforms in the future

 </details>

 <details>

-<summary>TTS Emotion Control</summary>
+<summary>TTS Emotional Control</summary>

-BOT's voice will include richer emotional differences, this feature will enter the public testing stage in May.
+BOT's voice will contain richer emotional differences, and this feature will enter the public beta stage in May.

 </details>